The F.B.I. (TV series): Premise

-Background

 Every detail of every episode of the series was carefully vetted by F.B.I. second-in-command Clyde Tolson.
 Actors playing F.B.I. agents, and other participants, were given background checks to guarantee that no "criminals, subversives, or Communists" were associated with the show.
 The premiere episode of the first season, "The Monster," about a handsome serial killer who strangled women with their own hair, so shocked Tolson that he recommended the show be cancelled.
 J. Edgar Hoover attempted to cancel the show on at least seven other occasions.
 Upon Tolson's direction, the violence in the show was severely curtailed in the final three seasons.